HOW SOLAR WORKS

 The AC electricity is sent from the inverter to your electrical panel (aka "breaker box") to power your lights and appliances.

 The utility meter measures your energy use.
-It actually goes backward when your system generates more power than you immediately need.
+It actually goes backwards when your system generates more power than you immediately need.
 This excess solar energy offsets the energy you use at night.

 Your home is still connected to the grid.
 You’ll need that power from the utility company at night, but don’t worry.
 The cost is offset by any excess solar energy you put into the grid during the day.